 2. Power up like an athlete.

 Despite my utter lack of athletic ability, I played lots of sports growing up, from lacrosse to soccer to an ill-fated stint in gymnastics.
 The one thing I remember from all of those years was that we never did anything strenuous to start.
-Pretty much every practice started with a jog and some stretches before the power moves began.
+Pretty much every practice started with a jog and some stretches before the power exercise began.

 Remember what I said about preparing the body for peak performance?
-If your peak includes any element of speed or endurance, you best start with slower and easier body movements to safely stretch your physical limits.
+If your peak includes any element of speed or endurance, you best start with slower and easier body movements to safely exercise and stretch your physical limits.
 If I’m short on time and need to work out a technically challenging passage, I don’t hesitate to do that as soon as I sit down — so long as I do it slowly and deliberately at first.

 3. Get your mind in gear.